tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/Activities/05-Stu_Voice_Recognition/README.md

 ### Final Conclusions

-Write down your conclusions about the model you created, can it be used to identify clients' gender as part of the voice signature authentication process in phone banking?
+Write down your conclusions about the model you created.
+Can it be used to identify clients' gender as part of the voice signature authentication process in phone banking?

+© 2019 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.